-I am an Associate Professor in the Department of Political Science at Bucknell University.
-I received my Ph.D. in American Politics from The Ohio State University in 2002.
+I am an Associate Professor and Chair of the Department of Political Science at Bucknell University.
+I received my Ph.D. in American Politics from The Ohio State University.

 At Bucknell, I teach a range of courses on political institutions.
-Along with courses on Congress, the presidency, and the courts, I teach a senior seminar on legislative research and a team-taught course on mathematics and politics.
+Along with courses on Congress, the presidency, and the courts, I teach a senior seminar on legislative research, and I have team-taught an interdisciplinary course on mathematics and politics.
 In 2012, I received Bucknell’s Lindback Award for Distinguished Teaching.